NovemForxuz/EE0005DataScience-AI/README.md

 - Correlation between "SalePrice" and "LotArea" (Jointplot, Heatmap)
 ***
 ### Exercise 3: Exploratory Analysis
-Predict “SalePrice” of a house, based on the other variables given in the Housing Data from Kaggle.<br>
+Predict “SalePrice” of a house, based on the other variables given in the House Prices Competition from Kaggle.<br>
 ***
 #### Problem 1: Numeric Variables
 >`LotArea`, `GrLivArea`, `TotalBsmtSF`, `GarageArea`, `SalePrice`